2020PB/police-brutality/reports/New York.md

 ### Officers beat man until his face and belongings are bloody | May 31

 Videos showed police in New York hitting demonstrators with batons in several locations over the past few days.
-One of those struck was Huascar Benoit, 21, who said he was peacefully protesting in Brooklyn when a police officer hit him with a baton, fracturing bones in his face, injuries that might require surgery.e.g.
-Police pepper spray kneeling protestors
+One of those struck was Huascar Benoit, 21, who said he was peacefully protesting in Brooklyn when a police officer hit him with a baton, fracturing bones in his face, injuries that might require surgery.

 **Links**